klojang4j/klojang-templates/README.md

 In _Klojang Templates_ templates can be nested inside other templates (ad infinitum if you like).
 Syntactically, this can be done in two ways: via _inline templates_ or via _included templates_.
-Functionally, there is no difference between these two options.
+Functionally, there is no difference between the two options.
 They are populated using the exact same methods.

 ### Inline Templates